Church Induction Loop Systems - AFILS

 Advice Center

 Fortunately, the solution to the problem is neither too costly nor expensive and can be retro fitted to most locations.
 Take a look at York Clifton who have a standards compliant Phased Array (finished 2008).
-Just complete the form below and we will get back to you with a solution to your AFILS problem.
 You may wish to get an ILR3 portable receiver to check your loop system works.

 DISABILITY DISCRIMINATION ACT (DDA)